hihigash/SlideMasterRemover/README.md

 This project is released under the [MIT License](LICENSE).

 Feel free to modify and distribute in accordance with the license terms.

----

-**Happy cleaning!** If you have any questions, feel free to reach out via the repositoryÅfs Issues page.